 At home, “maman” (ou “papa”) might prepare a special “goûter” for the younger ones.

-French stores have got us covered offering products, from the simple flat pan (“la crêpière”) to a line of appliances.
+Stores have got us covered offering products, from the simple flat pan (“la crêpière”) to a line of appliances.
 One can make a very professional-looking crêpe using “une billig” like restaurants do.

 Don’t forget the cider, whether it comes from Brittany or Normandy.
 Choose between “brut” (dry) “Demi-sec” (medium-dry) or “doux” (sweet.)

-Tours, my city, has quite a few good crêperies, but to celebrate la Chandeleur on my way to an appointment I headed to Le Timbre Poste (the Postage Stamp) recommended by a new friend who hails from Brittany.
+Tours, my city, has quite a few good crêperies, but to celebrate la Chandeleur (Crêpe day) on my way to an appointment I headed to Le Timbre Poste (the Postage Stamp) recommended by a new friend who hails from Brittany.

 An intimate room, one (efficient) waitress, cute decor (Post-office themed) and delicious specialties made proudly with quality products await.